political contributions & lobbying

 We take a number of steps to ensure transparency and accountability for our political involvement:

-- The Public Policy Committee of our Board receives and reviews the policies, procedures and expenditures for our political contributions and direct and indirect lobbying.
+- The Public Policy and Sustainability Committee of our Board receives and reviews the policies, procedures and expenditures for our political contributions and direct and indirect lobbying.

 - We have a robust training and audit program and conduct regular reviews of our lobbying and related processes to ensure compliance with all applicable laws and Chevron policies.